kensho-technologies/orama/README.md

   </Chart>
 )
 ```
-**if you don't want to do a npm/webpack/babel setup yet, or if you don't care about React, see the ['Quick setup'](docs/quickSetup.md)**
+If you don't want to do a npm/webpack/babel setup yet, or if you don't care about React, see the [Quick setup](docs/quickSetup.md)

 ### Docs